kshyju/techiesweb.net/_posts/2022-05-15-azure-functions-v1-to-v4-migration-guide.md

 ### 4) Switch to the new types

 The v1 in-proc version uses types from the `Microsoft.Azure.WebJobs` namespace.
-In the isolated model we do not use these types, instead a new set of types were introduced in the isolated model.
+In the isolated model, we do not use these types, instead a new set of types were introduced in the isolated model.
 So replace the using statements with `using Microsoft.Azure.Functions.Worker` from which we will use a few types.

  - In in-proc model, functions are decorated with the `FunctionName` attribute.
 In te isolated model, we will use the `Function` attribute.
  - In the Isolated model, the HttpRequestData type wraps information about the http request, instead of `HttpRequestMessage`